 By providing an environment for markets to function, charter cities offer the opportunity to lift residents out of poverty.

-Business registration: In sub-Saharan Africa it takes on average 46% of per capita income just to legally register a business
+Business registration: In Sub-Saharan Africa it takes on average 46% of per capita income just to legally register a business

-It isn’t hard to see how barriers to business registration and housing are regressive.
+It isn’t hard to see how barriers to business registration are regressive.
 By eliminating constraints to commerce and trade charter cities offer lower income segments of the population an equal playing field to engage with and benefit from the global economy.

 We view the host country as one of the partners in the charter city.
 Charter cities can only be successful if they are an embodiment of the best things about their host country, a source of pride.
 There are additional ways to minimize the risk of expropriation, including 1) creating jobs and making residents happy, 2) drafting the language of the legislation that allows compensation if expropriated, and 3) IPOing the city on the local stock exchange to ensure broad social support for the continued success of the city.